Bird Notation

 Bird is a musical notation designed for composition of modern electronic music.
 Think of it as Markdown for music.File Structure

-A.bird file has three sections, in order:
+A.bird file has these sections, in order:

-- Global channel definitions — declare channels with their instruments, effects, and channel strips
+- Global track definitions — declare tracks with their instruments, effects, and channel strips

 - Arrangement — define the section order and bar counts